U.S. Relations With Burkina Faso

 U.S.-BURKINA FASO RELATIONS

 The United States established diplomatic relations with Burkina Faso (then called Upper Volta) in 1960, following its independence from France.
 U.S. relations with Burkina Faso are excellent, thanks in part to strong U.S. support during the 2014-2015 political transition.
-In addition to regional peace and stability, U.S. interests in Burkina Faso are to promote continued democratization and greater respect for human rights and to encourage sustainable economic development.
+In addition to regional peace and stability, U.S. interests in Burkina Faso are to promote continued democratization and greater respect for human rights, and to encourage sustainable economic development.
 Countering terrorism and strengthening border security are of growing importance in Burkina Faso.
 The United States and Burkina Faso engage in a number of military training and exchange programs, including in counterterrorism and peacekeeping operations.
 The country is contributing to the support of U.S. efforts in the Sahel.
 Burkina Faso is a partner in the Africa Contingency Operations Training and Assistance program for peacekeeping and is a member of the Trans-Sahara Counterterrorism Partnership.
 In 2018, Burkina Faso was nominated for a State Partnership with the District of Columbia’s National Guard.
 Burkina Faso will host the AFRICOM-led military exercise Flintlock in 2019.
 The military exercise aims to increase the capacity of host nation special operations forces, as well as their interoperability with forces from African and Western partner nations.

 U.S. Assistance to Burkina Faso

 Bilateral Economic Relations

 Burkina Faso is eligible for preferential trade benefits under the African Growth and Opportunity Act.
-U.S. exports to Burkina Faso include machinery, vehicles, aircraft, and rice.
+U.S. exports to Burkina Faso include machinery, vehicles, and rice.
 The top U.S. import from Burkina Faso is edible fruits and nuts (cashews).
-Investment possibilities include Burkina Faso's mining and communications sectors.
+Investment possibilities include Burkina Faso's energy, mining and communications sectors.
 The United States has signed a trade and investment framework agreement with the West African Economic and Monetary Union, of which Burkina Faso is a member.

 Burkina Faso's Membership in International Organizations